-Make an election to deduct the reforestation expenses on Schedule 1, line 24d (Form 1040), Part II for investment.
+If you hold timber as an investment, make an election to deduct the reforestation expenses on Part II of Schedule 1, line 24d (Form 1040), "reforestation amortization and expenses."
 Sole proprietors use Form T and Schedule C (Form 1040), Part V or Schedule F (Form 1040), Part II, as appropriate.
-The election to amortize is on Form 4562.
-If Form T is not required, attach a statement about the date, location, and amount of the eligible reforestation expenditures to be amortized or deducted.
+If Form T is not required, use Form 4562 to make the election to amortize and attach a statement about the date, location, and amount of the eligible reforestation expenditures to be amortized or deducted.

-You are generally better off taking the election to deduct and amortize the expenses early in the timber cycle, unless you plan to sell the property within 10 years.
-If you make the election, you need to maintain a separate account for each QTP and cannot combine them with other timber accounts until the timber is disposed of.
-The QTP account should have zero balance immediately after the expensing and amortization are completed.
+Most taxpayers may want to elect to deduct and amortize the expenses early in the timber cycle, unless you plan to sell the property within 10 years.
+You need to maintain a separate account for each QTP and cannot combine them with other timber accounts until the timber is disposed of.
+The QTP account should show a zero balance once the expensing and amortization are completed.